liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. Business Divisions
 1. decision-support application
 1. formulating query
-1. 广泛地
+1. 广泛地; extensively
 1. extensively
 1. postpone
 1. recession
 1. recruiter
 1. slip down
-1. are you hitting on me
+1. are you hitting on me; are you flirting with me?
 1. prostitude
 1. sadist
 1. 新手